teachmind/RxAndroid-Examples/README.md

 Note that the form will evalute only after each of those 3 inputs receives at least one event notification or text changes.

 ### 2. Timer demo (interval and delay)
-[This example](https://github.com/shuza/RxAndroid-Examples/tree/master/RxTimerDemo) shows how we can use RxJava's `interval` and `delay` operators to a bunch of cases where we want to run a task at specific time inerval or after a specific time.
+[This example](https://github.com/shuza/RxAndroid-Examples/tree/master/RxTimerDemo) shows how you can use RxJava's `interval` and `delay` operators to a bunch of cases where yo want to run a task at specific time inerval or after a specific time.
 This a better option than `TimerTask`.
 In the [exapmle](https://github.com/shuza/RxAndroid-Examples/tree/master/RxTimerDemo) we have used `interval` operator to log a message after every 2s and `delay` operator is used for the same purpose but it starts after 10s.

+### 3. Data binding for TextView (using PublishSubject)
+Data binding is a preety cool thing.
+It will auto update the view if the data source change.
+[This example](https://github.com/shuza/RxAndroid-Examples/tree/master/RxDataBinding) demonstrates how we can use `PublishSubject` to bind data with TextView.
+Here we have 2 EditText where we can enter two number and 1 TextView to show the sumation of those 2 numbers.
+The sumation will auto update if we change those numbers.
+This is a basic use of data binding.
+You can also use [Presentation ViewModel pattern](https://martinfowler.com/eaaDev/PresentationModel.html).